-Federal turf wars over coronavirus rescues created ‘health and safety risks,’ watchdog concludes
+Federal turf wars over coronavirus rescues created ‘health and safety issues,’ watchdog concludes

 Defense Department officials at the base also experienced “confusion and frustration” in trying to coordinate with health officials, the GAO said.

 The GAO detailed a subsequent clash in February 2020 between health and diplomatic officials over whether coronavirus-positive Americans evacuated from the virus-laden Diamond Princess cruise ship in Japan should have been flown back to the United States.
-While CDC officials did not approve of including infected Americans on the return flights, citing their risk of spreading the virus to uninfected passengers, ASPR officials ignored the disease agency’s recommendation and insisted that the virus-positive evacuees should be brought back on the same planes, the watchdog said.
+While CDC officials did not approve of including infected Americans on the return flights, citing their risk of spreading the virus to uninfected passengers, ASPR officials ignored the disease agency’s recommendation and insisted the virus-positive evacuees should be brought back on the same planes, the watchdog said.

 Many of the details in the GAO report were previously documented in a review conducted by HHS lawyers and an investigation overseen by the Office of Special Counsel, which were obtained by The Washington Post this year.
 The Post last year detailed the whistleblower’s allegations, which prompted the HHS review.